'Wowie zowie!': Hollywood veterans and rising stars react to Oscar nominations

 Andrea Berloff and Jonathan Herman, best original screenplay for "Straight Outta Compton"

-"We are humbled by this honor and are excited to be able to continue the discussion of not only (rap group) NWA's legacy but also the larger conversation of civil rights in America."
+"We are humbled by this honour and are excited to be able to continue the discussion of not only (rap group) NWA's legacy but also the larger conversation of civil rights in America."

 Nick Hornby, best adapted screenplay for "Brooklyn"